 In the Agile marketing teams that we work with, the cycle time of marketing tasks post-Agile tends to be dramatically lower than the time it took to accomplish the same kind of tasks pre-Agile marketing.

 Throughput reflects the number of tasks that get completed within a fixed amount of time.
 It’s basically the sum of all parts.

-When your Task Efficiency Score is up and your Cycle Time is down, your Throughput is higher!
+When our Task Efficiency Score is up and the Cycle Time is down, our Throughput is higher!

-In our experience training over a thousand marketers on Agile marketing, these three core metrics: Effectiveness, Cycle Time and Throughput, take very little time to collect and offer the biggest bang for your buck.
+In our experience training thousands of marketers on Agile marketing, these three core metrics: Efficiency, Cycle time, and Throughput, take very little time to collect and offer the biggest bang for our buck.

-They deliver precious insights into the overall health, performance, and predictability of your Agile marketing practice.
+They deliver precious insights into the overall health, performance, and predictability of our Agile marketing practice.

 We also find those metrics are:

 Easy to capture and start measuring: Any Agile tool should track these metrics.
 Even if we don’t have an Agile tool, these metrics are very easy to manually track using a simple spreadsheet (email me, I’m happy to share our spreadsheet).